w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 included in the relay chain to being the latest ancestor parablock pushed into the unincluded segment.
 This allows collators to build parablocks earlier, giving them plenty of time to fit more transactions and prepare block candidates for backing and inclusion.

+The purpose of each unincluded segment is two fold:

+- Make each parachain aware of when and at what depth it can build blocks that won't be rejected by the relay chain
+- Provide critical context necessary to build parablocks with parent blocks that have yet to be included The unincluded segment is all about building parablocks.

 ## Learn More